Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Testosterone alone is not a reliable form of contraception, and pregnancies have been reported in transgender men following prolonged testosterone treatment.
 Testosterone is a teratogen, and it is contraindicated in pregnancy.
 Clinicians should assess the reproductive desires and fertility potential of their transgender patients and provide accurate information on contraceptive and reproductive options.54

 - Deutsch M ed, Center of Excellence for Transgender Health.
-Guidelines for the Primary and Gender-Affirming Care of Transgender and Gender Nonbinary People.
-In:2016: http://www.transhealth.ucsf.edu/trans?page=guidelines-home.
-Accessed May 22, 2019.
+Guidelines for the primary and gender-affirming care of transgender and gender nonbinary people.
+2016.
+Available at: http://www.transhealth.ucsf.edu/trans?page=guidelines-home.

 - Winter S, Diamond M, Green J, et al. Transgender people: health at the margins of society.
 Lancet.
 2016;388(10042):390-400.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/27323925.

 - Reisner SL, Radix A, Deutsch MB.
 Integrated and gender-affirming transgender clinical care and research.
 J Acquir Immune Defic Syndr.
 2016;72 Suppl 3:S235-242.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/27429189.

 - Sevelius JM.
 Gender affirmation: a framework for conceptualizing risk behavior among transgender women of color.
 Sex Roles.
 2013;68(11-12):675-689.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/23729971.